Faizan-the-programmer/Intro-to-programming/readme.md

 Now I am going to break the code and explain the parts of it.

 **1. The *//* in the beggining of the code is known as a comment.
 This part of the code is ignored by the compiler.**

 **2. The *#include* on the 2nd line liks to the iostream which is the standard file which is necessary for basic input/output library in C++**

+**3. The 3rd line indicates, all elements of the standard C++ library are declared within a namespace.
+Here we are using the std namespace.**

+**4. The 4th line The execution of any C++ program starts with the main function, hence it is necessary to have a main function in your program. ‘int’ is the return value of this function.
+(We will be studying functions in more detail later).**

+**5. The curly brackets are used to indicate the starting and ending point of any function.
+Every opening bracket should have a another closing bracket.**

+**6. In ``` cout << "Hello World!\n";```, the "cout" stands for Charecter Out.**

+**7. On the following line the text between quotations will be printed on the screen. \n will not be printed, it is used to add a line break.
+Each line ends with (;)**

+**8. On the line 7 the return signifies end of a function.
+Here the function is main, so when we hit return 0, it exits the program.
+We are returning 0 because we mentioned the return type of the main function as integer (int main).
+A zero indicates that everything went fine and one indicates that something has gone wrong.**